|

 #include <numaif.h>

-int set_mempolicy(int mode, unsigned long *nodemask,
+long set_mempolicy(int mode, const unsigned long *nodemask,

 unsigned long maxnode);

-Link with -lnuma
+Link with -lnuma.

 DESCRIPTION